Marie-EveGauthier/whatIShouldWatch/README.md

 There are five scripts for the five tables.
 You will need the python library mySQLdb installed for them to work.

+ As we added in all these files a shebang on the firts line, under Unix-like operating systems, you have to type only the name of the file without ```python/bin``` as mentionned below

 Run the first script in your terminal by typing

      ```python bin/python populate_database_film.py```